 GTmetrix Analysis Options

 The basic version of GTmetrix is completely free and you can gain access to a number of options simply by signing up for an account.
 They also have premium plans, but in today’s post, we will be using the free version.
 If you have an account you can use specify a number of additional analysis options.

 The first is the ability to choose the location in which you want to test your URL.
 The physical location you choose is actually very important as it relates to where your website is actually hosted.
 The less latency, the faster your load times.
 Currently available locations include:

 - Vancouver, Canada

 You can choose which browser you want to use.
 You can test with Chrome (Desktop) and Firefox (Desktop).
 Mobile versions are available in their premium plans.
 They also allow you to change the connection speed, which means you can simulate various connection types to see how they affect your page loads.

 Additional options include the ability to create a video.
 This can help you debug issues as you can see how the page renders.
 The AdBlock Plus is a nice feature.
 If you are running a 3rd party ad network such as Google Adsense, you can enable this option to see the full impact ads have on your load times.
-Here is a great comparison report on Smashing Magazine’s site.
-It is no surprise that the one with ads was 2.3 seconds slower.

 Additional options include stopping the test onload (which we will dive into later), being able to send a cookie along with your request, use HTTP authentication, the ability to whitelist and blacklist URLs, screen resolution and device pixel ratio, and user agent override.